-These observations are associated with programs: JADES DOI (http://dx.doi.org/10.17909/8tdj-8n28), JADES DR2 DOI (http://dx.doi.org/10.17909/z2gw-mk31), JEMS DOI (https://dx.doi.org/10.17909/fsc4-dt61), and FRESCO DOI (http://dx.doi.org/10.17909/gdyc-7g80).
-The work of CCW is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
-CCW acknowledges funding from program JWST-GO-1963 that was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127
+These observations are associated with programs: JADES DOI: http://dx.doi.org/10.17909/8tdj-8n28 \citep{JADES_doi}, JADES DR2 DOI: http://dx.doi.org/10.17909/z2gw-mk31 \citep{JADES_DR2_doi}, JEMS DOI: https://dx.doi.org/10.17909/fsc4-dt61 \citep{JEMS_doi}, and FRESCO DOI: http://dx.doi.org/10.17909/gdyc-7g80 \citep{FRESCO_doi}.
+The work of SJ and CCW is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
+CCW acknowledges funding from program JWST-GO-1963 that was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.

 We respectfully acknowledge the University of Arizona is on the land and territories of Indigenous peoples.
 Today, Arizona is home to 22 federally recognized tribes, with Tucson being home to the O’odham and the Yaqui.
 Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.